 - Dr Eugenia Cheng (Scientist In Residence at the School of the Art Institute of Chicago)

 - Margaret Heffernan (author of Beyond measure; the big impact of small changes)

 - Professor Venki Ramakrishnan PRS

 - Dr Adam Rutherford (presenter of BBC's Inside Science)

 - Robert-Jan Smits (Open Access Envoy of the European Commission)

 - Dr Magdelena Skipper (Editor in Chief Nature)

 - Dame Julia Slingo FRS

-- Dr Angela Strank FRS (head of downstream technology and chief scientist of BP)
+- Dame Angela Strank FRS (head of downstream technology and chief scientist of BP)